 By examining stranded marine mammals, stranding networks and their partners can better understand causes of mortality and factors that affect marine animal health.
 Other functions of stranding networks are to facilitate the humane care of the animals out of animal welfare concerns, assist in the recovery of protected species by returning them to the wild whenever possible, and help identify population threats and stressors of marine life, especially those that can be prevented or mitigated.

 A mass-stranding of melon-headed whales Peponocephala electra at Antsohihy in Madagascar during May/June 2008 revealed the need to build capacity for stranding response and investigation in the Western Indian Ocean region.

-More recently, there have been increased concerns about the potential impacts from anthropogenic activities in the region, such as increased shipping and offshore oil and gas exploration Due to the current lack of capacity, both in terms of stranding response as well as analytical expertise, as well as baseline knowledge for many populations, potential impacts may go unnoticed.
+Furthermore, there have been increased concerns about the potential impacts from anthropogenic activities in the region, such as increased shipping and offshore oil and gas exploration.
+Due to the current lack of capacity, both in terms of stranding response as well as analytical expertise, as well as a need to establish baseline knowledge for many populations, potential impacts may go unnoticed.